Pregnancy can be one of life’s most exciting times, but let’s be real, there are some stressful moments too.

 Think of it as your whole body snapping to attention.

 Is stress while pregnant always a bad thing?

 Not at all.

-For short-term emergencies, stress is actually helpful – a secret weapon that can help us make quick decisions.
+For short-term emergencies, stress is actually helpful—a secret weapon that powers quick decisions.

 Stress drains our energy, diverts resources away from our immune systems, raises our blood sugar, and throws almost all our other physical processes (even our menstrual cycles) completely out of rhythm.